x5e/gink/docs/data_model.md

 Placeholder containers may be created to serve as a proxy for a real-world object, which then can be described via properties or pointed to via other containers.
-Entries for nouns can either soft delete them, effectively removing them from the graph, or to restore them (undo deletion).
+Entries for nouns can either soft delete them, effectively removing them from the graph, or to restore them (if deletion=false in an entry).

 ### VERB